Chinay-Domitrix/Java_Development/README.md

 ## `RandomWork`
 This is for personal projects, and will not be updated as frequently.
 ## `out`
-This contains the .class files for all of the Java programs in this repository, all of which are compiled in at least JDK 13.0.1.
+This contains the .class files for all the Java programs in this repository, all of which are compiled in at least JDK 13.0.1.